AdobeDocs/experience-platform.en/help/query-service/essential-concepts/dataset-samples.md

 - [Delete a sample.](#delete-a-sample)
 - Delete associated samples when the original ADLS table is dropped.

-## Getting started
+## Getting started {#get-started}

-To use the approximate query processing capabilities detailed above, you must set the session flag to `true`.
+To use the approximate query processing capabilities detailed in this document, you must set the session flag to `true`.
 From the command line of either the Query Editor or your PSQL client enter the `SET aqp=true;` command.

 >[!NOTE]
 >